 How many backups does a professional photographer need?

 The minimum for safety’s sake is two backup copies on top of the originals: one copy on a second (internal or external) hard drive and one copy off-site in a different location.
-Alternatively, instead of two manual copies on two hard drives, you can have a storage disc array like Drobo, which has redundancy built in and is safe even if one of the hard discs in the array dies.
+Alternatively, instead of two manual copies on two hard drives, you can have a storage disc array like Drobo, which has redundancy built in and you won’t lose your data even if one of the hard discs in the array dies.

 Your off-site backup location can be a neighbour or a storage unit away from your home/office – or it can be on a remote server; cloud storage is quite affordable nowadays.
 Another benefit of cloud storage is that your files are likely to have backup structure within the storage provider.